ammonia1815/EraSQNK/ReadMe.md

 # eraSQNKR
 >Korean translated version of eraSQN final version.
 >The texts in repository are written in Korean.
+>The contents of this repository contains NSFW contents.
+>Downloading, cloning this repository is considering you as an adult.
 ## How to download
 * You can download Stable Version at [here](https://github.com/mosochu/EraSQNK/releases)
     * Select .zip file at Assets